eurodengist/ReligiousValues-Remastered/README.md

-# Religious Values Test
+# ReligiousValues Remastered
-The Third Version (14th of March, 22).
+Fork of Religious Values Test by bannnedb